Security-Onion-Solutions/securityonion-docs/architecture.rst

 Search nodes pull logs from the :ref:`redis` queue on the manager node and then parse and index those logs.
 When a user queries the manager node, the manager node then queries the search nodes, and they return search results.

-Security Onion can add search nodes using `cross cluster search <https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-cross-cluster-search.html>`__ where each search node is independent or using traditional Elastic clustering where all search nodes join to form a single cluster.

 Search Nodes run the following components:

 -  :ref:`elasticsearch`